Level: Resort nearby

 If you are on a snorkeling tour, the water entrance will be from a boat.

-If you stay at Mataking Reef Resort, you will enter the water from shore.
-At low tide, and if sea conditions are good, you can walk between Mataking and Mataking Kecil.
 There is no specific point to reach the drop-off.
-The reef is very often so shallow that you will not be able to cross, hence you will have to find your way.
-The best area to enter the water would be approximately 50 meters before you reach the small island.
+The reef is often so shallow that you will not be able to cross, which means that you will have to find your way.
+The best area to enter the water would be approximately 50 yards before you reach the small island.

 Mataking Kecil is a drift snorkeling.
 You will enter the water near the island’s shore and let the current slowly drift you south toward Mataking Island.

-Mataking Kecil is a paradise for snorkelers, the reef dropping suddenly to 300 feet/90 meters while the upper part of it is shallow and enlightened by the sun.
-The reef starts about 10 meters away from the shore and extends for about five more with an average depth between 2 to 6 feet/0.5 to 2 meters before reaching the drop-off.
+The reef starts about 10 yards away from the shore and extends for about five more with an average depth between 2 to 6 feet before reaching the drop-off.

-The reef here is superb, turtles are occasionally seen but the variety of corals and fish makes the best part of your session.
+The reef here is superb, turtles are occasionally seen but the variety of corals and fish makes the best part of viewing here.
 Common sightings in Mataking Kecil include angelfish, threadfin butterflyfish, brown chromis, sergeants, and black triggerfish.
-Pay close attention to the bottom to spot lionfish and starfish and let the schools of snappers and sweetlips swim around you.

 This spot is within walking distance from Mataking Reef Resort.